owncloud-archive/documentation/admin_manual/configuration/configuration_users.rst

 *Quota*
   The maximum disk space assigned to each user.
-Any user that exceeds the quota cannot upload or sync data. ownCloud 7 introduces a new feature, and that is the option to not include external storage in user quotas.
+Any user that exceeds the quota cannot upload or sync data. ownCloud 7 introduces a new feature, and that is the option to include external storage in user quotas.

 Creating a New User
 ~~~~~~~~~~~~~